Madeline Mackechnie, PhD, MA

 BA York University

-About Madeline Mackechnie PhD, MA
+About Madeline Mackechnie, PhD, MA

 She has been instrumental in the creation of the Association of Orthopaedic Trauma Surgeons in the Americas (Asociación de Cirujanos Traumatólogos de las Américas; ACTUAR), a collaborative network of orthopaedic surgeons in Latin America dedicated to building research capacity, and the Consortium of Orthopaedic Academic Traumatologists (COACT), an association of orthopaedic surgeons in the United States and Canada committed to improving global academic partnerships.
-Dr. MacKechnie has served as a reviewer for scientific grants and peer-reviewed journals, co-authored articles in high-impact publications, and been an active member of national and international academic organizations.